muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: FLOAT - Optional: how many seconds the flamethrower and effects are delayed before starting.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - ammoCount: INTEGER - Mandatory: the quantity of ammo to be put in the flamethrower and force fired, if 0 then the command is ignored.
-    - target: STRING - Mandatory: the player name to target.
+    - target: STRING - Mandatory: the player name to target (case sensitive).
 - Example command: `/muppet_streamer_leaky_flamethrower {"ammoCount":5, "target":"muppet9010"}`

 Notes: